Department of Labor Logo United States Department of Labor

 Multiple-Family Residential Construction (NAICS 236116x)

 Multiple-family housing construction (NAICS 236116x) had large gains in labor productivity from 1993 to 2007 as output increased far faster than hours worked.
-The industry then saw a sharp decrease in output and a moderate drop in hours worked, leading to decreasing productivity until 2010.
-From 2010 to 2015, output rebounded substantially, driving significant productivity growth.
+The industry then saw a sharp decrease in output and a moderate drop in hours worked leading to decreasing productivity until 2010.
+From 2010 to 2015, output rebounded substantially driving significant productivity growth.
 However, productivity plunged from 2016 to 2018 due to growth in hours worked outpacing growth in output.
-Productivity rose from 2019 through 2021 as output increased faster than hours worked.
+Productivity rose from 2019 through 2023 as output increased faster than hours worked.

 Industrial Building Construction (NAICS 236210)

-Chart 7 of data trends for the industrial building construction industry (NAICS 236210) reflects that from 2006 to 2023, the productivity trend was mostly consistent with output.
+Chart 7 illustrates that the industrial building construction industry (NAICS 236210) had a large productivity gain from 2006 to 2024, with a similar rise in output.

 Both indexes rose until 2009, then fell sharply following the 2007-09 recession, recovered from 2011 to 2015, and then declined again through 2018.
 The change in hours worked was slow and uneven, but positive over the 2006-18 period.
 In 2019, a rise in output and a drop in hours worked led to the first gain in productivity since 2015.
 Productivity increased in 2020 as both output and hours worked dropped.